OfficeDev/office-js-docs-pr/docs/publish/custom-protocol-handler.md

 ---
-title: Register custom protocol handlers to launch add-ins
+title: Trust custom protocol handlers that launch add-ins
-description: How to establish custom protocol handlers in the registry to launch add-ins. ms.topic: how-to ms.date: 08/02/2024 ms.localizationpriority: medium
+description: How to use group policies for protocol handler trust in the registry to launch add-ins. ms.topic: how-to ms.date: 08/05/2024 ms.localizationpriority: medium
 ---

-# Register custom protocol handlers to launch add-ins
+# Trust custom protocol handlers to launch add-ins

 Protocol handlers are registered with the operating system to allow an app to be launched from a URI (for example, how `mailto:` launchs an email client).
 Add-ins can also be launched from protocol handlers.
-This article specifies the format for registering these handlers.
+This article explains how to automatically trust these custom protocol handlers by using admin group policies.

-Every add-in and protocol pair is established with registry keys.
-Each pair also needs to be trusted.
+Every add-in and protocol pair needs to be trusted.
 This either comes in the form end-user consent or admin group policies.
 Similarly, admins can block certain add-in and protocol pairs.

 > [!IMPORTANT]
-> Custom protocol handlers that launch add-ins are currently only supported on Windows.
+> This information about trusting custom protocol handlers that launch add-ins through the registry only pertains to Windows.

 ## Registry key format

-To enable a custom protocol handler that launches an add-in, create a registry key at one of the following locations.
+To automatically trust a custom protocol handler that launches an add-in, create a registry key at one of the following locations.
 Note that `<add-in id>` refers to the [Id element](/javascript/api/manifest/id) specified in your add-in's manifest.

 - Current user (64-bit Office): `HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\office\16.0\WEF\ProtocolHandlers\<add-in ID>`
 - Local machine (64-bit Office): `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\office\16.0\WEF\ProtocolHandlers\<add-in ID>`